 Couples Counselling provides time away from home and work to explore difficulties in a safe environment.
 It enhances strengths and explores difficulties, giving the opportunity to move forward.
 More than anything it allows constructive communication with a positive facilitator.
 Often relationship issues arrive at counselling very late, thus being deeply entrenched.
 This work can resolve conflicts and allow the relationship to develop and move on.

-Supervision for counsellors, trainees counsellors, and other professionals across a wide range of settings.
+Supervision for psychotherapists, trainee counsellors, and other professionals across a wide range of settings.

 My work in supervision began informally as a mentor, but has developed to embrace a Post Graduate Certificate in Supervision, following the Shohet and Hawkins model for ‘supervisors within the caring professions’.